Special Gift Opportunities

 The Revolutionary City

-In 2012 guests were introduced to the Revolutionary City that draws together programs throughout the Historic Area — sites, trades, on-the-street programs, Revolutionary City® scenes, African American, Native American, military, and children's programs — into a single, compelling story.
-The Revolutionary City highlights daily life, new revolutionary ideas, diverse perspectives of the gentry, working people, women, African Americans, Indians, and the military.
-The Revolutionary City experience is interactive, compelling, and speaks to the enduring importance of the founding principles that continue to shape our democracy today.
+The Revolutionary City draws together programs throughout the Historic Area into a single, compelling story.
+Visitors gain insights into daily life, new revolutionary ideas, diverse perspectives of the gentry, working people, women, African Americans, Indians, and the military.
+These programs are interactive, compelling, and speak to the importance of the founding principles that continue to shape our democracy.

-Annual costs of $100,000 include story development, training and costuming of the actor/interpreters.
-Gifts of any size are welcome.
+Annual costs of $100,000 include story development, training and costuming of the actor/interpreters; we welcome gifts of any size.

 An extraordinary group of men and women set the compass for America's resistance to Great Britain and fight for independence.
-To tell their story, Colonial Williamsburg has engaged a group of talented actor/interpreters called Nation Builders.
-Leading patriots like Thomas Jefferson, Patrick Henry, and George Washington are joined by less well- known free and enslaved individuals who shaped the course of events that led to the Revolution and a new republican order.
-In Historic Area programs as well as educational outreach initiatives like Colonial Williamsburg's Electronic Field Trips, Nation Builders demonstrate that it took men and women of different classes, races, and talents to give birth to America.
-As key spokespeople for the Foundation's Education-for-Citizenship theme, Nation Builders convey the message that now, as at the time of the Revolution, every American citizen needs to be involved in building and sustaining our nation.
+To tell their story, Colonial Williamsburg has engaged talented actor/interpreters called Nation Builders.
+Leading patriots like Thomas Jefferson, Patrick Henry, and George Washington are joined by less well- known free and enslaved individuals who shaped the events that led to the Revolution and a new order.
+Nation Builders demonstrate that it took men and women of different classes, races, and talents to give birth to America and convey the message that now, as at the time of the Revolution, every American citizen needs to be involved in building and sustaining our nation.

-Your support funds ongoing program development and the training and costuming of Nation Builders.
-Gifts of any size are welcome.
+Your support funds ongoing program development and the training and costuming of Nation Builders;

-The third in a series of alternate-reality games for young visitors, this program debuts in June 2013.
-Young guests can begin the historically accurate game online and continue on-site in Colonial Williamsburg's Revolutionary City.
+“High Tech Time Travel” is the way the August 1, 2013, Wall Street Journal described Colonial Williamsburg’s game for youngsters called RevQuest: Save the Revolution!
+The alternative reality game has been developed to appeal to tech-savvy youngsters.
+They begin the historically accurate game online and continue on-site in Colonial Williamsburg's Revolutionary City.
 Immersed in Williamsburg during the Revolutionary War, players interact with costumed interpreters and solve clues communicated via personal mobile technology.

 African American Programming

-Inclusiveness and authenticity are hallmarks of Colonial Williamsburg's programming.
-As the rights of man were articulated in the House of Burgesses and the Raleigh Tavern, the narrow definition of those to whom such rights extended did not include Africans and African Americans, Native peoples, women, or men with no property.
-Colonial Williamsburg pioneered the development of African American programming, which illustrates the lives of free black and enslaved people in late colonial and revolutionary America.
+Colonial Williamsburg pioneered the development of African American programming.
 Programs highlight the role of African Americans in the American Revolution, the impact of slavery upon the founding of the American republic, and African Americans' struggle for freedom and full rights as citizens.
-This year a new “in the moment” program will be introduced at the Peyton Randolph House featuring the paradox of freedom and slavery by contrasting Peyton Randolph's espousal of the American cause with the lives of his enslaved workers.
-Our programs inspire modern citizens to reflect on the importance of active participation in a democratic society to safeguard our rights and the rights of others.
+Our goal is to inspire modern citizens to reflect on the importance of participation in a democratic society to safeguard our rights and the rights of others.

 Military Encampment and Artillery Park

-To understand more fully the story of the American Revolutionary War soldier, Colonial Williamsburg guests may join the Virginia State Garrison Regiment at a Military Encampment similar to soldiers' camps surrounding Virginia's capital as the struggle began.
-Their 40-minute tour of duty includes hearing the orders of the day, learning about food rations, marching, and practicing 18th-century musket drills.
+Colonial Williamsburg guests are invited to join the Virginia State Garrison Regiment military encampment.
+Seasonal activities include hearing orders of the day, learning about food rations, marching, and practicing 18th-century musket drills.

 A 1781 map of Williamsburg shows French and American military encampments and near the Magazine and Courthouse an Artillery Park for storing and maintaining field pieces.
 Soldiers practiced firing guns in or near the compound.
 An Artillery Park is in Colonial Williamsburg's plan for expanded military programs.
 Generous donors have funded some of the artillery pieces.